English Arhar Dal (1 Serving (110g)), Roti (1 Medium (7 Inches)) and White Rice (1 Cup, Cooked)

 Hydration

-Drink plenty of water before and after meals to aid digestion and help manage blood sugar levels.
+Drink plenty of water throughout the day, especially before meals, to help with digestion and reduce blood sugar fluctuations.

 Meal Timing

-Keep track of your blood sugar levels and adjust your food choices and portions accordingly to see what works best for you.
+Keep track of how different meal compositions affect your blood sugar levels and adjust your diet accordingly.

 Discover